damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 Each member of the marketing team is responsible for 3 Objectives and 3 Key Results for each objective.

-To find the GitLab Marketing Team's OKRs, search the company Google Drive for "Marketing OKRs - Quarterly".

 - What is an OKR?
 Objectives and Key Results
 - Objectives are goals
 - Key Results are measurement